 Matriculated students may register for classes via the MyEC student portal after consultation with their advisor.
 New students will register via MyEC after meeting with their advisor and completing the admissions process.
-Audit students and non-degree students may register by sending the registration form and payment declarations forms via mail, fax, email or in-person to the Office of Continuing Education and Graduate Studies.
-Forms may be found online at www.elmira.edu/ce under "Schedules and Resources."
+Audit students and non-degree students may register by sending the registration form and payment declarations forms by, email to continuinged@elmira.edu or graduate@elmira.edu or by dropping off the forms in-person to the Office of Continuing Education and Graduate Studies.
+Forms may be found online at www.elmira.edu/academics/Continuing Education/Schedules_and_Resources.html under "Student Resources and Forms."